-“A Bear Called Paddington” was first introduced to the world in 1958 as a children’s book.
+“A Bear Called Paddington” was first introduced to the world in 1958, through a children’s book.
 The bear himself in a stuffed animal version followed in 1971, and in 1975, the toy was given the green light in the U.S. market.
 It took off and had become a must-have for Christmas by 1976.

 Timed well to match a country of shortening attention spans, Hungry Hungry Hippos was released in 1978 to high acclaim.
-The players act as plastic hippos and try to eat as many marbles as possible as fast as possible.
-Kids born in the early '80s may remember the game well; it has been a staple in the family game room since its launch.
+Basically, you play as a plastic hippo and try to eat as many marbles as possible as fast as possible.
+Kids born in the early '80s remember the game well; it has been a staple in the family game room since its launch.

 The Rubik’s Cube was invented by a professor in Budapest in 1974, with the sole purpose of helping his students understand three-dimensional problems.
-The twisty turning puzzle cube became popular in 1980, though, when it had a worldwide release at toy fairs across the globe.
-The toy was immediately a hit and about 100 million cubes sold the first two years.
+The twisty turning puzzle cube became really popular in 1980, though, when it had a worldwide release at toy fairs across the globe.
+The toy was immediately popular and about 100 million cubes sold the first two years.

-In September 1981, "The Smurfs" first aired on television and instantly became part of a standard '80s childhood.
+In September 1981, Smurfs first aired on television and instantly became part of a standard '80s childhood.
 Stuffed toys were released shortly after the first episode, just in time for the holiday season.